ammar-n-abbas/sim2real-ur-gym-gazebo/README.md

 #### General Agent Parameters

-- `env_id`: Specifies the OpenAI Gym environment ID.
+- `env_id`: Specifies the Gymnasium environment ID.
 - `driver`: Indicates the driver used, such as "gazebo".
 - `reset_robot`: Determines whether to reset the robot.
 - `ft_sensor`: Specifies whether to use force/torque sensors.